krischik/SteemRubyTutorial/Documents/Part-7.md

 Since both APIs have advantages and disadvantages sample code for both APIs will be provided so the reader ca decide which is more suitable.

-This chapter teaches how to display all up and downvotes in persent on any posting.
-The next part will teach how to calcultate the value of each post.
+This chapter teaches how to display all up and downvotes in present on any posting.
+In the next part will teach how to calculate the value in SBD for each post.

 ## Requirements